goudekid/TriviaBot/ReadMe.txt

 - Added submitted questions
 - Fixed the .zip archive to extract to the correct folder
 - Added the user-submitted questions to the bot

+--
+v1.3 - turtle wow

+- Changed how the WoW data file handles table indicies to allow for easier editing, removed a bunch of naxx related questions (it was like 20% of all possible questions), also removed all true/false questions